 If an email’s delay is based on if the email previous to it was opened or clicked, a subscriber will not show in any email’s queue until the subscriber opens or clicks the previous email.
 When a subscriber opens or clicks the previous email, they will then meet the delay criteria for the following email of having opened or clicked the previous email, and are then moved into that following email’s queue.

 While you're editing your workflow, you can change the workflow type or list you're using.
 Click List and Workflow on the navigation bar, make new selections, and continue editing.

 On the Trigger step, you can segment your list and make other choices about the workflow queue.

 Cick the Add segmentation conditions box to view and set segmenting options.
 Select any or all from the Subscribers match any/all of the following drop-down menu.
 Any will add subscribers to the segment who match at least one of your segmenting conditions.
 All will add subscribers to the segment who match all of your segmenting conditions.

 - Subscribers who meet the criteria

 Check Send first email immediately to existing subscribers who meet these conditions if you want to add existing subscribers to the workflow queue.
 Selecting this option will send to existing subscribers as soon as the workflow is started, regardless of any preferences you select in the additional delivery settings.
 This option is available only for action-based workflows and can't be used in absolute-date workflows.

 - Trigger on import

 For workflows with signup-based triggers, check Trigger workflow when subscribers are imported to include subscribers in the queue who you imported via a list import.
 This includes importing from a CSV file or from Excel, and any option on your account's Import subscribers page, with the exception of Import Mac Contacts.
-Integrations from our Integrations Directory use the API and would trigger an automation with or without the Trigger workflow when subscribers are imported option being checked.
+Integrations from our Integrations Directory use the API and would trigger an Automation workflow with or without the Send workflow when subscribers are imported option being checked.